Do You Need Planning Permission For An Orangery?

 - Has a thermal barrier to separate the dwelling and the orangery e.g. a window or door?

-The reason why open-plan conservatories and orangeries require buildings regulations approval is due to the new structural opening created.
+The reason why open-plan conservatories and orangeries require building regulations approval is due to the new structural opening created.
 You must be able to prove that your proposed extension won’t result in your orangery or the rest of your home becoming less energy efficient.

-Full structural drawings which need to include heat-loss calculations, must be submitted to Building Control prior to any construction taking place.
 It’s also advised that orangeries are built without restricting ladder access to windowed rooms of the upstairs or loft converted sections of your home.
 Your plans will be assessed and either approved or denied.

 At WMDG, our fantastic team of architects can take care of absolutely everything when it comes to planning permission or building regulations applications.
 We can create all of the required plans & drawings whilst also having all relevant forms ready to submit for approval.
-At the company, we pride ourselves on being able to cater for every single one of our customers’ needs, throughout the entire journey of their orangery project.

 Over the decades, we’ve helped thousands of homeowners across Birmingham and the West Midlands build their dream orangery extensions.
-If you’re unsure about whether your extension will require planning permission or buildings regulations approval, be sure to contact our team today and take advantage of our years of experience!
+If you’re unsure about whether your extension will require planning permission or building regulations approval, be sure to contact our team today and take advantage of our years of experience!

-Alternatively, if you do decide to take care of the applications yourself, you can visit the government’s Planning Portal to get started.
+Alternatively, if you decide to take care of the applications yourself, you can visit the government’s Planning Portal to get started.